ALB Ingress Controller configuration

 • Korea

-kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/install/pub/install.yaml
+kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/en/install/pub/install.yaml

 • Singapore

-kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/install/pub-sg/install.yaml
+kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/en/install/pub-sg/install.yaml

 • Japan

-kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/install/pub-jp/install.yaml
+kubectl --kubeconfig=$KUBE_CONFIG apply -f https://raw.githubusercontent.com/NaverCloudPlatform/nks-alb-ingress-controller/main/docs/en/install/pub-jp/install.yaml

-ALB Ingress Controller setting and annotation
+ALB Ingress Controller configuration and annotations

-Default ALB Ingress Controller setting
+Default ALB Ingress Controller configuration

 • Service type: NodePort